jmgonza6/crystal-builder/README.md

-        '1'                   view the xz "a-c" plane of the crystal '2'                   view the yz "b-c" plane of the crystal '3'                   rotate crystal about x by -45˚, and then -45˚ about z, 'psuedo' perspective view '+'                   increase the particle radius uniformly
+        '1'                   view the xz "a-c" plane of the crystal '2'                   view the yz "b-c" plane of the crystal '3'                   rotate crystal about x by -45˚, and then -45˚ about z, 'psuedo' perspective view '+'                   increase the bond radius uniformly
-        '-'                   decrease the particle radius uniformly
+        '-'                   decrease the bond radius uniformly

         Up arrow              Shift the crystal in positive vertical screen direction Down arrow            Shift the crystal in negative vertical screen direction